bloxdgamer/docs/docs/website/settings/interpolation.md

 Interpolation can introduce slight (up to 1/30th of a second) input latency.

-You may see some graphical glitches on complex projects such as scrolling platformers.
+You may see some graphical glitches on complex projects such as scrolling platformers.     kjbhhjgyhsdhifhewimfoshdfsdfkljfijwiew